VT Series with CORE-BOND / LONG LIFE

 STANDARD HEX CORE vs HEX CORE with Core-Bond ™️Plated Hexcore seen below, is a widely used core wire and one of the best wires to use when trying to achieve the perfect wrap to core bond.
 However, wrap slippage when tuning /de-tuning along with the degradation of the core through galvanic corrosion caused by the acidic content and dirt in your hands will attribute to sooner than later tone loss.
 Steel core wire can rust if it is not plated.
 Almost every string manufacturer in the industry uses a plated core wire.
 However, a plated core only helps in the very short term.
 Anytime dissimilar metals and electrolytes are present without protection, galvanic action will occur.
 A core that is plated, does not give protection against wrap to core separation due to corrosion which starts from the inside out and subjects the string to premature tone loss and in some cases a dead string.
 Note that the plating is already compromised from the wrap wire crushing the points thus causing the plating to fail.
 Core-Bond ™️ prevents this from happening.

-Magnification image below shows Black Diamond strings high carbon steel core and the valleys Core-Bond ™️ create.
-Now keep in mind, the image below is the same hex core as the image above.
-The difference is, the addition of Black Diamonds Core-Bond ™️ technology.
+Magnification image below shows a Black Diamond's high carbon steel core and the valleys Core-Bond ™️ create.
+Our secondary Upflow process Reflows and UpFlows to locks in the wrap wire.
 With the wrap wire disassembled from the core, the valleys remain.
 The core wire is surrounded and protected by Core-Bond ™️ .
-The Tips of the valleys you see show how Core-Bond ™️ up-flows into the wrap wire spaces and secures the wrap to core bonding we need to achieve.
+The Tips of the valleys you see show how Core-Bond ™️ , our Secondary Stage Upflow Submersion process allows the Core-Bond ™️ to up-flow into the wrap wire spaces and secures the wrap to core bonding we need to achieve.

 PATENT - US9424819B1 - Corrosion-resistant wound musical string.
 Abstract - The method improves the core wire-to-wrap wire bond by using a bond coating between the core and wrap wires that preferably also minimizes the galvanic activity between them.
 The bondable coating is applied to the core or wrap wires, or both.
 In one embodiment the method entails creating a coated core wire by annealing bare core wire, bathing the bare core wire in a bondable coating material and removing any excess, drying the bondable coating, making the string using the bondable-coated core wire, and reflowing the bondable coating.
 In another embodiment the method entails additionally coating the wrap wire with a coating that does not reflow under the same conditions as the bondable coating on the core wire, and winding the coated wrap wire around the bondable-coated core wire before reflowing the bondable coating.